Sydney & Louisburg Railway Museum

 Pause for a moment to smell the salty air, watch for fishing boats, and listen to the sound of waves crashing or is that the thunder of cannons echoing from the past?
 Travel back to a time when Louisbourg was a bustling port and the lighthouse provided guidance for travelling vessels in the night.

 Stop for lunch at Kennellys Day Use Area as you head out.
-This perfect picnic spot has breathtaking coastal views which makes it a great spot for bird watching.
+This perfect picnic spot has breathtaking coastal views which makes it a great spot for birdwatching.
 Bring your binoculars to see if you can spot common eider, black scoter, bald eagles, or harlequin ducks.
 Pit privies are also available on site.
 Look across the water and cherish the view of the Fortress of Louisbourg National Historic Site the largest historical reconstruction in North America.

 #KeepitWild

 Please be responsible and join with us in caring for our environment.
 Take your garbage with you, keep wildlife at a safe distance, and stay on designated trails to protect fragile plant life.
+Nature, other visitors, and future generations will be thankful for your stewardship

 Region: Louisbourg Area